stanislav3316/stanislav3316.github.io/content/posts/14-08-2023-ways-of-conveying-events-in-async-system.md

 ![!\[Alt text\](../assets/img/14-08-2023-ways-of-conveying-events-in-async-system/1.jpeg)](/2/5.jpg)

-In WS / SSE / HTTP/2.0 case, external system or app established long living connections to receive events stream.
+In the case of WebSocket (WS), Server-Sent Events (SSE), or HTTP/2.0, external systems or applications establish long-lived connections to receive an event stream.

 Pros:
-- low latency approach
-- no DevOps activities
+- long-lived connections enable real-time data updates, making them ideal for applications requiring instant notifications and live data feeds
+- these technologies are designed for low-latency communication
+- implementing long-lived connections can be simpler than managing complex polling or callback mechanisms
+- no extra complexity in your architecture and operational overhead

 Cons:
-- you have to think over acknowledge event's logic (guarantee delivery)
+- you need to carefully consider the logic for acknowledging events to guarantee delivery
-- you have to think over ping/pong messages so that conection could be closed in case of inactivity for long time
+- you need to consider implementing ping/pong messages to allow the connection to be closed in the event of prolonged inactivity
-- difficult to organise retry logic
+- organizing retry logic can be challenging
-- difficult consumer scaling logic
+- implementing and managing long-lived connections can be more complex than traditional request-response mechanisms, especially when dealing with reconnects and error handling
+- both clients and servers must maintain open connections, which can consume resources
+- long-lived connections may encounter issues with certain network configurations, firewalls, and proxies, potentially requiring additional configuration

 ## Conclusion
-Each option has trade-offs to consider in you architecture and domain.
-So that you could make right choice, make sure you think over you DevOps environment, team's  expertise, business and domain restrictions.
+Each option comes with its own set of trade-offs that you should carefully evaluate within the context of your architecture and domain.
+To make the right choice, be sure to take into account your DevOps environment, your team's expertise, and any business or domain-specific constraints.

 ## Further Reading
 1. [Events in Event-Driver Architecture](https://stanislav3316.github.io/posts/06-08-2023-events-in-event-driven-arch/)